AherRahul/portfolio-v1/content/articles/11-java-fundamentals/data-hiding.md

 ---
 title: Data Hiding
-description: Learn about Data Hiding in Java programming.
+description: Learn how data hiding in Java enhances encapsulation, security, and maintainability by controlling access to class fields through private variables and methods.
 datePublished: 2026-02-27
 dateModified: 2026-02-27
 topics: